datumorphism/datumorphism.github.io/content/til/programming/database/mongodb-array-and-dict.md

 - programming
 tags:
 - 'MongoDB'
-excerpt: Array of dictionaries becomes hard to update in MongoDB.
+summary: Array of dictionaries becomes hard to update in MongoDB.
 ---